deckhouse/sds-replicated-volume/docs/LAYOUTS.md

 > **Caution!** Regardless of the StorageClass settings, pods cannot be moved to zones without data replicas.
 This restricts the use of a zonal StorageClass: a pod cannot be rescheduled to another zone (even in case of a crash) from the zone where it was originally created.

-## Cross-zonal StorageClass with high data redundancy and gradual creation of local replicas
+## Trans-zonal StorageClass with high data redundancy and gradual creation of local replicas

 - An example of a `DRBDStorageClass` resource: